vrchost/rooibos/resources/docs/Limiting_browse_fields_and_search_facets.md

 ---

 The above command also creates a fieldset called `facet-fields` that defaults to all Dublin Core fields except `dc.identifier`.
 This fieldset is used to determine which facets are shown on the **Explore** screen.
 Removing a field from this fieldset will effectively hide the corresponding search facet.

+There are also a number of built-in facets such as "Image size", "Last modified", etc.  To hide those facets, create a new setting in your `local_settings.py` file in the following form:

+    HIDE_FACETS = ('Image size', 'Last modified',)

+Make sure to use trailing commas after each entry, even if you only have one entry in the list.

+After restarting your MDID application, the facets will show up with the new configuration applied.